pudly/schmopera-hugo/content/articles/magic-theatre-jurowski-and-oaes-resurrection-symphony.md

 date = "2016-04-13T10:08:00+01:00"
 lastmod = "2016-04-13T12:00:00+01:00"
 publishDate = "2016-04-13T11:13:00+01:00"
 short_description = "Jurowski was the centre of the theatre of this piece, a physical chameleon that inspired and listened to the OAE.
 He took us through startling interruptions, adorable waltzes, and ugly and distorted folk sounds.
-The shuffling around onstage and in the audience between the first and second movements were decidedly too much, and too much for Jurowski; in a satisfying demand of the floor, he went from the second movement into the third with a forward-march kind of authority that seemed to scream, \"order in the house!\"" slug = "magic-theatre-jurowski-and-oaes-resurrection-symphony" title = "Magic &amp; theatre: Jurowski and OAE&#039;s Resurrection Symphony"
+The shuffling around onstage and in the audience between the first and second movements were decidedly too much, and too much for Jurowski; in a satisfying demand of the floor, he went from the second movement into the third with a forward-march kind of authority that seemed to scream, &quot;order in the house!&quot;" slug = "magic-theatre-jurowski-and-oaes-resurrection-symphony" title = "Magic &amp; theatre: Jurowski and OAE&#039;s Resurrection Symphony"
 +++